Victoradukwu/AutoTicket/README.md

 * Make pyment: 'payment/'

 ## Technologies used
-* Python: A fast growing programming language
+* Python: A fast growing programming language.
-* Postgres DBMS: An open-source RDBMS for storing data
+* Postgres DBMS: An open-source RDBMS for storing data.
-* Django web framework: A fullstack Python web application framework
+* Django web framework: A fullstack Python web application framework.
-* Drango Restframework: A pakage for clean development of RESTful API in django
+* Drango Restframework: A pakage for clean development of RESTful API in django.

 ## Installing the application